 The Home Closing Process

-Here is what happens closing on your new home:
+Here is what happens on the date of closing

-- 580 FICO credit scores on FHA Loans, VA Loans, and USDA Loans
+- 580 FICO credit scores on FHA, VA, and USDA loans

-- NON-QM Loans for borrowers one day out of bankruptcy and/or foreclosure
+- NON-QM Loans for borrowers one day out of bankruptcy and foreclosure

 - Bank Statement Loan Programs